RULES OF THE SOCIETY

 19.1 The Society may be dissolved:

-(a) by winding up in accordance with the Industrial and Provident Societies Act 1965 in pursuance of an order or Resolution made as is directed in regard to companies by the Insolvency Act 1986; or
+(a) by winding up in accordance with the Act in pursuance of an order or Resolution made as is directed in regard to companies by the Insolvency Act 1986; or

-(b) by an instrument of dissolution signed by not less than three-fourths of the Members for the time being, in accordance with Section 58 of the Industrial and Provident Societies Act 1965.
+(b) by an instrument of dissolution signed by not less than 3∕4 of the Members for the time being, in accordance with Section 58 of the Act.

 20. Surplus Assets